lindig/lipsum/README.md

         }

         @ By keeping the copyright notice in a chunk by itself it is easy to include it in several files.
 This documenation chunk starts with an @ followed by a space and extends until the beginning of the next chunk.
+        Inside of documentation, @ only has special meaning at the beginning of a line and hence is unlikely to interfear in most use cases.

         <<copyright>>=
         This code is in the public domain.

+        @ Below we are extending the code chunk above.

         <<copyright>>=
         This code is part of the documentation for Lipsum.

 To extract the code for `echo.c` for compilation from the file `echo.lp` using Lipsum, one would run Lipsum like this: